fullstackedorg/docs/guides/packages.md

 The editor supports the use of packages hosted on [npmjs.com](https://www.npmjs.com).
 Note that since the API runs in a JS Engine with minimal features, most NodeJS oriented packages aren't working.
+Pick "pure" JavaScript libraries as much as possible.

 ## No node_modules directory